eXpire163/eXpire163.github.io/content/projects/aws-amplify.md

 ## Summery TWO

-We have create a congito user pool, a sign in mechnism that also support google/facebook ....
+We have create a cognito user pool, a sign in mechanism that also support google/facebook ....
 We have added all needed user dialogs

-## Fazit
+## Result

 Amplifly has still a long way to go but i you just want to kickstart something - use it.